ravialdy/llama2-javanese/README.md

 ![Example of LLaMA-2 Javanese output](llama2_javanese.gif)

-LLaMA-2 for javanese language with multi-GPUs training using DeepSpeed + TRL & LoRA PEFT.
+**LLaMA-2 for javanese language with multi-GPUs training using DeepSpeed + TRL & LoRA PEFT**.
 This language is used by more than 90 millions of people living in Javanese island, Indonesia, comparable with other popular spoken languages in the world, such as Vietnamese, Turkish, etc, yet its existance in current LLM chatbot technology is not that well-developed.

 Translated javanese dataset : https://huggingface.co/datasets/ravialdy/javanese-translated